benjaminion/upgrading-ethereum-book/src/book.md

   - Blockchain-based distributed systems aim to agree on a single history of transactions.
   - Proof of work and proof of stake are not consensus protocols, but enable consensus protocols.
   - Many blockchain consensus protocols are "forkful".
-  - Forkful chains use a fork choice rule, and sometimes undergo reorganisations.
+  - Forkful chains use a fork choice rule, and sometimes undergo reorganizations.
   - In a "safe" protocol, nothing bad ever happens.
   - In a "live" protocol, something good always happens.